Ever wanna know what we are actually all about?

 And how you can pay for a feature of a song by your band on our not existing CD supplement and all the other shit?

-A few things people might want to know about TRUST FANZINE answered by publisher Dolf, Jan and Daniel
+A few things people might want to know about TRUST FANZINE (print-HC-Punk-Underground Fanzine, first issue summer 1986, since then bi-monthly Germany-wide, never missed an issue) answered by publisher Dolf, Jan and Daniel

 Please note: Trust is in german language.
-This FAQ here is just for a wider audience interest in English.
+This FAQ here is just for a wider audience.

-1. What the hell does Trust Fanzine wants?
+1. What the hell does Trust Fanzine want?

-We like to meet people/bands/art/sport/etc. that do what they do out of passion in the first place.
+We like to meet and get to know people/bands/artists/sports/etc. that do what they do out of passion in the first place.
 People who believe in a underground culture and are aware that most of the stuff that is sold nowadays under that flag is total crap only made to make money.
 We also look for subscribers, since TRUST is actually a print fanzine.
 And, if you feel you can write and relate, get in touch.
 To put it with Fugazi’s words: “Never mind what they’re selling – it’s what you are buying”.

 We still think that HC-Punk should be „more than music“ and really nailed down straight to the point in all brevity we mean this: